Mazbac/ha-input-bridge/README.md

 - a private token
 - Windows Firewall
 - a temporary arm window before input commands are accepted
+- playback cancellation when the Windows user manually moves the mouse
 - bounded request sizes
 - bounded mouse, scroll, and text input values
-- explicit mouse button release actions
+- explicit mouse button down/up actions
 - a release-all safety action for stuck mouse buttons
+- local recorder YAML storage

 The token is required for Home Assistant to connect.